 - Select the domains for which you wish to Enable LDAP SSL for from the drop-down box.

 - Click Save to store the configured settings.

-- By default, AD360 secures your database backups with a password.
-If required, you can change the password for subsequent database backups by entering the new password in the Change Password for Database Backup Files field.
+By default, AD360 secures your database backups with a strong, random password.
+If required, you can change the password for subsequent database backups by entering the new password in the Change Password for DB Backup Files field.
 Ensure that the new password is at least 8 characters long.

-Note: If you forget the password after it has been changed, any backups taken with the old password cannot be accessed.
+Note: If you forget the password that you have entered, the backup files created with that password cannot be restored.
 You will have to set a new password before taking the backups.

 - Be alerted when the available disk space falls below a pre-defined level (1 GB, 2 GB or 5 GB) by selecting the appropriate value from the drop-down box.

 - Select the Session Expiry Time - time for which the user session would last - from the drop-down box.

 - Select the level of logs that is to be collected by the product.
 The default working mode for ManageEngine AD360 is Normal with minimal set of debugging information.
 Select Debug to collect detailed log reports.

 - The Enable Log Retention for option allows you to choose the number of days for which you would like to retain the product logs (saved under the Archive folder).
 After the set period, the logs will be purged from the product.

 - Enable or disable collection of anonymous Usage Statistics Gathering to send to us.